On-page SEO for eCommerce: How to optimize your online store

 Let's say you sell home decor, like wall signs.
 You could go to "Home, Garden & Tools" -> "Home" -> "Home Décor" -> "Home Décor Accents" -> "Decorative Accessories" -> "Decorative Signs".

-This process of drilling down categories is part of a system called "breadcrumbs", which are important for SEO.
+This process of drilling down categories is part of a system called "breadcrumbs", which are important for SEO — basically navigation chains that make your site easier to use.
 You can read more about breadcrumbs here.
 (I'll also discuss it further in the section on site navigation and structure.)